BIGJRA/BIGJRA.github.io/rejuv.md

 -   Talk to Adrienn in front of where we fought Gyarados (remember that?)

--   We’re gonna need to submit 3 workers, 1 Scyther, and $48000.
+-   We're gonna need to submit 3 workers, 1 Scyther, and $48000.
 Go
     ahead and submit the money when you have it.

 -   Fly to Kakori Village and enter the Jeminra Woods Safari Zone.
-    You’ll see **Scyther** here now, so catch two (one to keep).
+    You'll see **Scyther** here now, so catch two (one to keep).

 -   Worker 1: Community room in Goldenleaf Town.